m0de-60/super-duckhunt-bot/README.md

 --------------------------------------------------------------------------------------------------------------------------
 This program is a beta version, bugs or issues may be experienced.
 Please report all issues.

-All information can be found on the Super DuckHunt Web Repository https://neo-coder-usa.github.io/super-duckhunt-web/
+All information can be found on the Super DuckHunt Web Repository <br>
+https://neo-coder-usa.github.io/super-duckhunt-web/

-All help information HTML files can be viewed/downloaded in the Super DuckHunt Web GitHub Repository https://github.com/Neo-Coder-usa/super-duckhunt-web
+All help information HTML files can be viewed/downloaded in the Super DuckHunt Web GitHub Repository <br>
+https://github.com/Neo-Coder-usa/super-duckhunt-web